 default value for

-TRUE, enabling the adaptive flushing
+ON, enabling the adaptive flushing algorithm.

 change it dynamically with the

-SET GLOBAL command, which requires the
+GLOBAL statement, which requires privileges sufficient

-For more information about InnoDB I/O performance, see Section 8.6.7, “Optimizing InnoDB Disk I/O”.
+performance, see Section 8.5.8, “Optimizing InnoDB Disk I/O”.